awsdocs/aws-iot-docs/developerguide/query-syntax.md

 + Aggregation

 A few things to note about the query language:
 + The default operator is AND\.
-A query for `“thingName:abc thingType:xyz”` is equivalent to `“thingName:abc AND thingType:xyz”`\.
+A query for `"thingName:abc thingType:xyz"` is equivalent to `"thingName:abc AND thingType:xyz"`\.
 + If a field isn't specified, AWS IoT searches for the term in all fields\.
 + All field names are case sensitive\.
 + Search is case insensitive\.
 Words are separated by white space characters as defined by Java's `Character.isWhitespace(int)`\.